sarahdaehn/project-zero/README.md

 - As a user, I want that i can choose between 3 Food variaton and when the scale is at 10 it declines food.
 - As a user, I want to style my Angry Bird, so that it get's a personal touch
+- As a user, I want to have a description of the game so i can understand teh game better.